 About 20 miles north-east of downtown San Diego, Rancho Bernardo is a community of rolling hills and canyons that feature a number of amenities and activities for residents.
 Residents will be able to enjoy the classic suburb feel while also still being centrally located, which gives them quick access to all the benefits of coastal living as well.

 As with Orange County, San Diego is known for its gorgeous beaches, ocean views, and sunsets.
-Also, home to SeaWorld and the Del Mar Fairgrounds, San Diego offers tourists a ton to do outside of simply enjoying their natural surroundings.
+Also, home to SeaWorld and the Del Mar Fairgrounds and Del Mar Racetrack, San Diego offers tourists a ton to do outside of simply enjoying their natural surroundings.
 The San Diego Padres also offer residents a source of entertainment in the lively Petco Park venue.